andreaskaris/vpp-server/README.md

                   Configure by the NetworkAttachmentDefinition.
 The MACVLAN interface is passed into the container as `macvlan0`.
 * VLAN_ID: The VLAN ID that the VPP application is using on top of the MACVLAN interface.
-* IP_ADDRESS: The IP address that the VPP application assigns to the VLAN.
+* IP_ADDRESS: The IP address that the VPP application assigns to the VLAN, including subnet mask, e.g. 192.0.2.10/24
 ```

 In order to see all generated YAML files, you can run: